cristobaltapia/sajou/docs/quickstart.rst

 As can be seen in the code above, the option ``unit_length`` is set to ``True``, which indicates that the values given for the ``pos`` parameter must be in the range ``[0, 1]``.

+.. note:: The ``pos`` parameter of the :meth:`.calc_moment_at` also accept an array-like argument, so that the
+    result can be obtained at different points over the beam element at once.
+    This also holds for the :meth:`.calc_shear_at` and :meth:`.calc_axial_at` methods.

 Finally, nice plots can be obtained for the different section forces (moment, shear and axial force)::